GDQuest/website/content/docs/guidelines/best-practices/taking-pictures/index.md

 Showing irrelevant parts of the interface adds visual noise.
 It makes it harder to understand where to look in the screenshot.

 For example, if you're talking about an animation, take a screenshot of the animation editor.
-Or you could take the animation editor along with the viewport.
+Or you could take a shot of the animation editor along with the viewport.

 ![](15.animation-die.png)